maucherOnline/wordpress-google-reviews-plugin/README.txt

 = What is the Google reviews WordPress Plugin? =

-A Google reviews WordPress Plugin is a plugin for adding Google Reviews to a Wordpress website.
+A Google reviews WordPress Plugin is a plugin for adding Google Reviews to a WordPress website.
 This review plugin automatically trims long reviews and stores the reviews being used in the WordPress database.
 Our plugin, in particular, can show more than 5 different reviews for any number of businesses you want.